markshannon/pep622-critique/README.md

 ## Abstract

-This document attempts an objective, where possible, and fair analysis of PEP 622.
+This document attempts an objective and fair analysis of PEP 622.

 From this analysis, I conclude that PEP 622 has small, possibly negative, net benefit, but high cost in terms of complexity and surprising behaviour.